 Active Portfolio Companies

 Active portfolio companies are businesses that have been acquired by private equity and are progressing through the growth stage.
-Evolution is currently managing the growth of nine active portfolio companies using our Five Fundamentals.
+Evolution is currently managing the growth of nine active portfolio companies using its Evolution Pro professionalization strategy.
 Every private equity firm employs different growth practices to scale its active portfolio companies.

 Realized Portfolio Companies